-"There is something called a GnRh analogue, which essentially switches the ovaries off and makes you temporarily menopausal, which can kind of shrink down the tissue that is causing the problem," Beckett adds.
+Beckett says: "A GnRh analogue, which essentially switches the ovaries off and makes you temporarily menopausal, can shrink down the tissue that is causing the problem."

-Another treatment, called uterine artery embolisation, involves having small particles injected into your blood vessels through a catheter in the groin, which can cut off the blood supply to the adenomyosis.
-It has been found to be effective in the short-medium term, and there are no major safety concerns.
+Another treatment for adenomyosis, called uterine artery embolisation, involves having small particles injected into your blood vessels through a catheter in the groin, which can cut off the blood supply to the adenomyosis.
+It has been found to be effective in the short to medium term, and there are no major safety concerns.
 Although this is less invasive than surgery and may preserve fertility, symptoms may come back in the future.

 Hysterectomy, surgery to remove the womb, may be an option for women who do not want to become pregnant.

-Although a healthy diet, stretching, yoga and gentle exercise may help with period pain, more research is needed to find out how effective they are.
+Although a healthy diet, stretching, yoga, and gentle exercise may help with period pain, more research is needed to find out how effective they are against adenomyosis.